pkgw/conda-recipes/ORDERED.md

 Required by both GTK+ 3 and CASA.

-1. `modern-xorg-stack` — conda-forge possibilities brought up; discussion pending
+1. `modern-xorg-stack` — Not planning to emulate on conda-forge.

 The GTK+ 3 Stack